Moemad-711/udacity-deploy-web-app-cloudformation/README.md

 ```
 - wait until the stack is created successfully

-## Steps to SSH into the Web APP Host
+## Steps to SSH into the Web APP Host Using a Bastion Host
 - Copy the Web App SSH Key Pem File to the Bastion Host Using the following command:
 ```console
 scp -i <BastionHostSSHKeyPemFile> <WebAppSSHKeyPemFile> ec2-user@<BastionHostIP>:/home/ec2-user/<WebAppSSHKeyPemFile>